rlaemmel/startup14/README.md

 # Summary

-This project hosts resources supporting a course at WHU in year 2014.
+This project hosts resources supporting a course at WHU held in 2014.

 # Acknowledgement